Lubbesthorpe: History

 It was listed in the Domesday Book as a group of nine households.
 In 1302 there was a chantry chapel, founded by Roger la Zouch, and in about 1534 a manor house (described as "a very faire and gallant house") built by the Earl of Huntingdon.
 By 1810 these were both ruins and the stone was being removed for road mending.
+It was established as a full civil parish in 1866, with various additions and removals changing its area afterward.
 In 1872 the hamlet, belonging to the Duke of Rutland, had a population of 64; this rose to 118 in 1921.

-It was established as a full civil parish in 1866, with various additions and removals changing its area afterward.

 Current

 The current houses are a little away from the medieval settlement, the remains of which are now a Scheduled Ancient Monument.
 (A rabbit warren here is also a Scheduled Ancient Monument.)

-A new housing estate of 4,250 homes is planned, informally known as New Lubbesthorpe.
+As at 2014 new housing estate of 4,250 homes is planned, informally known as New Lubbesthorpe.